yuan-ji/CarND-Advanced-Lane-Lines/writeup.md

 - using the combined threshold to get binary images
 - Perspective transformation
 - Find lane lines
+- Sanity Check & update fit
+- Draw lines on the image

 Here's a [link to my video result](output_images/project_video_output.mp4)